wing5wong/artisan-whs-static/source/_events/2025-07-31_sports-awards.md

 Where: Whanganui Racecourse Eulogy Lounge
 When: 7.00pm
 Dress: Semi Formal
-Ticket: $10, from WHS Main Office
+Tickets: $10, and can be purchased from the bursar's office.